-In case you have never heard of a babymoon, it’s basically the idea that like a honeymoon you have a getaway with your spouse.
-The babymoon is a last little getaway trip you can take before you have a new baby.
+In case you have never heard of a babymoon, it’s basically the a honeymoon you have with your spouse before the baby arrives.
+The babymoon is essentially a last little getaway trip you can take before you have a new baby.

-Our next door neighbors went to Jekyll Island about a year ago and had come home RAVING about how much they loved it and staying at the Jekyll Island Club Resort.
-They said that going to the island was like stepping back in time with a slower pace, lots of history, biking everywhere, rocking chairs on large wraparound porches and beautiful architecture.
+Our next-door neighbors went to Jekyll Island about a year ago and came home RAVING about how much they loved it and their stay at the Jekyll Island Club Resort.
+They said going to the island was like stepping back in time with a slower pace, lots of history, biking everywhere, rocking chairs on large wraparound porches, and beautiful architecture.

-As soon as we pulled onto Jekyll Island, we were in awe of the secluded nature of the resort, the palm tree lined drive up to the Jekyll Island Club Resort and the beautifully manicured croquet court that was on the front lawn of the hotel.
+As soon as we pulled onto Jekyll Island, we were in awe of the secluded nature of the resort, the palm tree lined drive up to the Jekyll Island Club Resort, and the beautifully manicured croquet court on the front lawn of the hotel.

-The staff and everyone we met at the Jekyll Island Club was incredibly friendly.
-When we walked into the beautiful, old reception area, saw the bar, libraries and parlours, it was almost as if we had stepped into another world a century ago.
+The staff and everyone we met at the Jekyll Island Club were incredibly friendly.
+When we walked into the beautiful, old reception area and saw the bar, libraries, and parlors, it was almost as if we had stepped into another world a century ago.
 If you love history, you HAVE to check out the history of the Jekyll Island Club because it was opened in 1888!!
-It quickly became a retreat for families that represented one-sixth of the world’s wealth and you see names that stayed there like the Pulitzers’, Carnegies’, Vanderbilts’ and many presidents.
+It quickly became a retreat for families that represented one-sixth of the world’s wealth and you see names that stayed there like the Pulitzers’, Carnegies’, Vanderbilts’, and many presidents.

 Things to Do in Jekyll Island:

-- Brunch at the Jekyll Island Club Resort on Sunday or High Noon Tea: Our neighbors told us we HAD to go to the brunch at the Jekyll Island Club resort because there is a live pianist, cracked crab legs, crab claws, mimosas, an old elegant ball room, a TON of food and even a full omelette bar.
+- Brunch at the Jekyll Island Club Resort on Sunday or High Noon Tea: Our neighbors told us we HAD to go to the brunch at the Jekyll Island Club resort because there is a live pianist, cracked crab legs, crab claws, mimosas, an old elegant ballroom, a TON of food and even a full omelet bar.
 Very cool experience!

-- Dolphin Tour – We were shocked at the amount of dolphins we saw!
+- Dolphin Tour – We were shocked at the number of dolphins we saw!
 The tour guides were hilarious and kept us all very entertained.